Postcodes: how do they work and what can they do for us?

 We all (should) use postcodes.
-That handy series of letters and numbers coupled with a building name or number is all that is needed to get a letter delivered to our door.
-Unlike many other postcode systems U.K. postcodes are easy to decode and geographically descriptive.
-Since the introduction of them over 40 years ago postcodes have been used to describe areas and localities as well as get the mail delivered to the correct letterbox.
+That handy series of letters and numbers coupled with a building name or number is all that is needed to get deliveries to our door.
+Unlike many other postcode systems, U.K. postcodes are easy to decode and geographically descriptive.
+Since their widespread introduction almost 50 years ago, postcodes have been used to get deliveries to the correct address, describe areas and localities, and as an effective way to geocode and map other data.

 - 1864/5: Liverpool split into Northern, Eastern, Southern, and Western districts.

-- 1866: London NE merged into the London E district.
+- 1866: London NE merged with London E district.

 - 1867/8: Manchester and Salford split into 8 numbered districts.